What We Are

 What We Do

 We curate an annual season of live performance in all disciplines with particular emphasis on contemporary genres.
+To view our current-season program guide click here.
 Our annual season happens between September and May, and offers audiences a wide range of exceptional performances by today’s leading artists from around the world.
 We support artistic vision and continuing accomplishment by providing resources, exceptional production values, and developing audiences for the work of today’s leading artists.
 We build awareness through creative dialogues and by connecting each featured artist to the UCLA scholarly community, press and arts writers, our patrons, donors and subscribers and frequently offer master classes, artist talks, informal salons and specialized residencies designed to support creative research and development.
 Leaving no stone unturned, we also offer performances that enable public school aged young people to attend – the program area for schools is called Design for Sharing.
 We also work with UCLA students, primarily through the Student Committee for the Arts.
 SCA is a student organization that has been active for more than 50 years on the UCLA campus.
 Together we support student discounts, programming opportunities and advocacy that is generated to enhance the experiences of every UCLA student.

 Why We Do